MicrosoftEdge/hwa-starter/README.md

 # Hosted Web App Starter Pack

-This starter pack is designed to get started building your Windows Hosted Web App as fast as possible.
+Everything you need to get started building a Windows Hosted Web App as quickly as possible.

+## Generate a Windows hosted web application based on a W3C Web App manifest.

 Benefits of the starter pack are:
 - Tools to help you generate, package, and launch your Windows App
+- A default W3C Manifest.
 - Sass support
 - ES6 syntax using Babel
 - Code Linting with ESLint